 Serious injury claims require legal advocacy of the highest caliber, and attorney Sean Salamati has been helping clients throughout Southern California for over a decade.
-A veteran slip and fall lawyer in Los Angeles, he can maximize your compensation and pursue justice on your behalf.
+A veteran Los Angeles slip and fall lawyer, he can maximize your compensation and pursue justice on your behalf.

 Floors and other walking surfaces can become wet and slippery from spills, detergents and polishes, or water that is inadvertently tracked in.
 Property owners and managers are expected to place anti-skid rugs and extra absorbent mats near the entryway where wet or slippery surfaces pose dangers.

 Other factors that increase slip hazards:

 Falls on wet floors often can result in traumatic injuries, such as:

 Given the often dire consequences of a wet floor slip and fall accident, it’s important to work with a qualified and results-focused attorney who can build a solid case and improve your chances of getting a favorable insurance settlement.

 If the property owner places a wet floor sign in the area where you slipped and fell, can you still sue for damages?
 That depends on the circumstances of your accident.
 If the sign was placed in a visible location, and you elected to walk there anyway, you may have a difficult time getting sympathy from the courts.

 However, there are some scenarios where a wet floor sign may not be enough.
 Property owners may still be held responsible if: